St. Jude ICD Lead Recall Lawyers

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential claims for individuals who have experienced problems with St. Jude Riata or Riata ST leads, which may pose a risk of serious and potentially life-threatening injury.
+The product liability lawyers at Saiontz & Kirk, P.A. previously reviewed claims for individuals who experienced problems with St. Jude Riata or Riata ST leads, which may pose a risk of serious and potentially life-threatening injury.
+New cases are no longer being accepted.
+This page is maintained for informational purposes only.

 A St. Jude Riata recall was issued in December 2011, due to problems with the insulation on the leads, which are small wires that connect a defibrillator or pacemaker to the heart.
 The wires may become exposed inside the body, leading to a risk of: